Leadership of the Council

 Steve has served on numerous committees, most notably the Planning Control Committee which he was a member of for five years.
 During this time he also held the position of Chairman.

 As Cabinet Member for Regeneration, Decarbonisation, Strategic Planning and Transport, his responsibilities include:

 - Economic Development

 - Strategic Planning including Enforcement

-As Cabinet Member for Governance and Licensing, Councillor Barker's responsibilities include:
+As the Cabinet Member for Community Development, Place and Tourism, Councillor Eyre's responsibilities include: